blutjens/awesome-earth-system-ml/README.md

 - todo: add link to dataset list on [conservationtech.directory](https://conservationtech.directory/)

 ## Acknowledgements
-- This list has only been possible to assemble through the extensive input by Duncan Watson Parris.
+- This list has only been possible to assemble through the extensive input by Duncan Watson Parris and Paula Harder.